-Excitement is growing for the grand opening of The Box, Plymouth's new multi-million-pound cultural and heritage attraction on Saturday, 16 May.
+Excitement is growing for the grand opening of The Box, Plymouth's new multi-million-pound cultural and heritage attraction.

 Expect stunning gallery displays, high-profile artists and wonderful art exhibitions, not to mention an unforgettable programme of exciting events and performances, The Box will hold thousands of fascinating artefacts and archives.